statsd/statsd/README.md

 StatsD
 ======

-A network daemon for aggregating statistics (counters and timers), rolling them up, then sending them to [graphite][graphite].
+A network daemon for aggregating statistics (counters and timers), rolling them up, then sending them to graphing services such as [graphite][graphite].

 We ([Etsy][etsy]) [blogged][blog post] about how it works and why we created it.